Hair cell: Neural connection

+Auditory neurons form the spiral ganglion in the cochlea and connect hair cells in the organ of Corti to cochlear nuclei in the brain stem.

 Neurons of the auditory or vestibulocochlear nerve (the eighth cranial nerve) innervate cochlear and vestibular hair cells.
 The neurotransmitter released by hair cells that stimulates the terminal neurites of peripheral axons of the afferent (towards the brain) neurons is thought to be glutamate.
 At the presynaptic juncture, there is a distinct presynaptic dense body or ribbon.
 This dense body is surrounded by synaptic vesicles and is thought to aid in the fast release of neurotransmitter.

 Nerve fiber innervation is much denser for inner hair cells than for outer hair cells.
 A single inner hair cell is innervated by numerous nerve fibers, whereas a single nerve fiber innervates many outer hair cells.
 Inner hair cell nerve fibers are also very heavily myelinated, which is in contrast to the unmyelinated outer hair cell nerve fibers.
 The region of the basilar membrane supplying the inputs to a particular afferent nerve fibre can be considered to be its receptive field.

 Efferent projections from the brain to the cochlea also play a role in the perception of sound.
 Efferent synapses occur on outer hair cells and on afferent axons under inner hair cells.
 The presynaptic terminal bouton is filled with vesicles containing acetylcholine and a neuropeptide called calcitonin gene-related peptide.
 The effects of these compounds vary; in some hair cells the acetylcholine hyperpolarizes the cell, which reduces the sensitivity of the cochlea locally.